sergiocollado/potpourri/notes_kubernetes.md

 For working with kubernetes, we work through the kube-API server.
 This component will allow us to declare commands to view or change the state of the cluster.

- - ubctl command - connect to kubeAPI server.
+ - Kubctl command - connect to kubeAPI server.

  - ETCD is the cluster database and it stores the state of the cluster.